 Photographing on location is hard work and so worth it!

-The secret to a successful shoot is being diligent about preparing for a photoshoot on location.
-Every time you go back to the same location you will encounter new challenges and come up with new ways to shoot in that location.
+The secret to a successful photoshoot is being diligent about preparing for a photoshoot on location.
+Every time you go back to the same location you’ll encounter new challenges and come up with new ways to photograph in that location.

 Have you read the tutorial on how to choose a great photoshoot location?

 So, you’ve decided on your photoshoot location and you can’t wait to use it.
 Now you just need to ensure you cover all eventualities.